proenterprise/yeenvoice/docs/settings.rst

 - **Website**: Your company web address
 - **Email**: Your company email address
 - **Phone**: Your company phone number
 - **Logo**: Upload your company logo by clicking on the Choose File button.
 Browse your computer for the appropriate image file and upload it.
-Remember, the Invoice Ninja system supports JPEG, GIF and PNG file types.
+Remember, the Yeenvoice system supports JPEG, GIF and PNG file types.
 TIP: Once, you've uploaded your logo, the graphic image will appear on the page.
 Uploaded the wrong image?
 Got yourself a new logo?
 Click Remove logo, and upload a new one.
 - **Company Size**: Select the company size from the options in the drop down list
 - **Industry Select**: the industry your company belongs to from the options in the drop down list